Post Banner Image

 Photo credit: Yasonya/ Shutterstock

 Amsterdam has become a European tourism hot spot, particularly in recent years.
 Crisscrossed by canals, the Dutch city is sometimes called the “Venice of the North,” and visitors are drawn to its charming architecture, world-class museums, and nightlife in its infamous Red Light District.
 Perhaps in an attempt to discourage rowdy visitors, Amsterdam now has the highest tourist tax in Europe.
-Taxes on room rates have increased from 7% to 12%.
-In 2024, the fee for “day trippers” increases from €8 to €14 per person.
+In 2025, taxes on room rates have increased to 12.5% of the overnight price, and the fee for “day trippers” increased to €14.50 per person.

 Bhutan